Module 7 of 21 · Foundations

 TLS 1.3 (RFC 8446, published August 2018) reduced the handshake from 2 round trips (TLS 1.2) to 1 round trip.
 It also removed several insecure features that had been exploited in attacks against TLS 1.2.

 In TLS 1.2, the server's certificate was sent in plaintext.
 Anyone on the network could see which website you were connecting to by reading the certificate.
 TLS 1.3 encrypts the certificate, improving privacy.
-The only thing still visible in plaintext is the SNI (Server Name Indication) in the ClientHello, which contains the hostname.
-Encrypted Client Hello (ECH) is being developed to fix that last gap.
+In many deployments, the SNI (Server Name Indication) value in the ClientHello still reveals the hostname.
+Encrypted Client Hello, standardised in RFC 9849, can hide the real ClientHello and SNI when the client, DNS records, and server infrastructure support it.

 TLS 1.3 also mandates forward secrecy.
 Every connection uses a fresh key exchange (Diffie-Hellman).
 If a server's long-term private key is compromised later, previously recorded traffic cannot be decrypted.
 TLS 1.2 allowed RSA key exchange, which did not provide forward secrecy.